polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

     send_resolved: true
 ```

-With the above configuration, alerts will be sent using the email you set above.
-Remember to change
-`YOUR_EMAIL` to your email and paste the app password you just saved earlier to the
+With the preceding configuration, alerts will be sent using the email you set preceding.
+Remember to change `YOUR_EMAIL` to your email and paste the app password you just saved earlier to the
 `YOUR_APP_PASSWORD`.

 Next, create another `systemd` configuration file named `alertmanager.service` by running the
-command `sudo nano /etc/systemd/system/alertmanager.service` with the following config.
+command `sudo nano /etc/systemd/system/alertmanager.service` with the following configuration.

 :::info SERVER_IP